-The indicative list of projects thus reflects the results of the assessment undertaken by the team on the basis of data provided by relevant institutions/organisations up to the first quarter of 2017.
-More details on the process (screening, MCA, expert assessment) as well as on next steps can be found in the general response tocomments.
+On specific hydropower plants included in the draft list of projects: The indicative list of projects reflects the results of the assessment undertaken by the team on the basis of data provided by relevant institutions/organisations up to the first quarter of 2017.
+More details on the process (screening, MCA, expert assessment) and next steps can be found in the general response to comments.